• Skip to primary navigation

 Instructions

-4. In a large bowl, whisk together the eggs, chives, thyme, garlic powder, salt, pepper and lemon juice.
-Pour over the greens and asparagus.
+4. In a large bowl, whisk together the eggs and coconut milk until well combined, and then whisk in the parsley, green onion, garlic powder, salt and pepper.
+Pour over the asparagus and peppers.

-7. Store any leftover quiche in the fridge and enjoy within 2-3 days.
+7. Store any leftovers in the refrigerator and enjoy within 2-3 days.

 Notes